WeronikaSl/OrderManagementSystem/README.md

 ## Project created to practice:
 1. C++ application and classes design (such as creating abstraction or minimizing dependencies among classes)
-2. Integrating databases with C++ applications
+2. Integrating databases with C++ applications (used database - Oracle Database Express Edition (XE))
 3. XML handling in C++

-4. Unit testing
+Validation of user console input and exception handling has already been practiced in other projects.
+It's not something I want to focus on practicing here, so it has intentionally not been implemented.